 Is travel insurance even offered for unstable regions such as the Occupied Territories?

-VCs for 3 subjects so far, woo.
+UPDATE - VCs for 3 subjects so far, woo.
 Legal Research was a big shock, I expected to barely scrape a pass in that one.